 The Department of Transportation has made it clear that any state initiative to either allow for the use of medical marijuana, or that has resulted in legalization of marijuana have no bearing on the drug testing program; this remains a Schedule I drug whose use is illegal under federal law.
 Therefore no matter what location the driver resides, or what state or country the driver is tested in, the MRO can not by law overturn a positive marijuana result.

-- Effective October 1, 2017 there are changes to the testing program which specifically extend the opiates to be tested by adding the requirement to test for oxycodone, oxymorphone, hydrocodone, and hydromorphone.
-There are a number of other technical changes. https://www.gpo.gov/fdsys/pkg/FR-2017-01-23/pdf/2017-00979.pdf
+Effective January 1, 2018 there were changes to the testing program which specifically extend the opiates to be tested by adding the requirement to test for oxycodone, oxymorphone, hydrocodone, and hydromorphone.
+There are a number of other technical changes which your Third Party Administrator will advise on.

 - The company that directs the driver is responsible for compliance, whether they use employee drivers, or drivers that are contracted, leased or otherwise utilized by that company.
 The company does not have to be a motor carrier - they simply have to direct drivers under their operating authority to carry a product or passengers into the U.S. Employers must ensure all drivers they use for any cross border work are under a program that meets the regulatory requirements.